UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Experimental Details

 \subsubsection{Dynamic Control and Curriculum Parameters}

-\cref{tab:dynamic_params} presents the specific values for the dynamic components of UniBYD, including the PD controller gains for the \textit{shadow engine}, the sliding window size utilized for metric computation, and the parameter $S_{final}$ governing the constraint tightening.
+\cref{tab:dynamic_params} presents the specific values for the dynamic components of UniBYD, including the reference object mass and baseline PD gains for the \textit{shadow engine}, the weight extrema for both imitation and goal rewards, and the sliding window size utilized for metric computation.